nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Correspondingly, `PersonListCard.fxml` and `PersonListPanel.fxml` had to be created too.

-Since the `UI` depends on the `Model`, there was a need to update hte model to now include a `UniqueScheduleList`.
+Since the `UI` depends on the `Model`, there was a need to update the model to now include a `UniqueScheduleList`.
 This `UniqueScheduleList` would store the filtered version of the original `AddressBook`, based on the current date.

 #### Design Considerations